Labour: Passengers will be ‘appalled’ at new contracts for train operators

 The Department for Transport (DfT) announced that Avanti West Coast and CrossCountry will continue to run services.

-This is despite latest Office of Rail and Road figures showing Avanti West Coast is Britain’s second worst performing operator in the country for punctuality, with only 48% of stops at stations made within one minute of timetables in the four weeks to August 19.
+This is despite the latest Office of Rail and Road figures showing Avanti West Coast is Britain’s second worst performing operator in the country for punctuality, with only 48 per cent of stops at stations made within one minute of timetables in the four weeks to 19 August.

-CrossCountry had the fourth lowest figure at 52%, while the average across all operators was 71%.
+CrossCountry had the fourth lowest figure at 52 per cent, while the average across all operators was 71 per cent.

 Both operators have suffered disruption due to industrial action.